AndreMIsidoro/tools/gobuster/README.md

 		-u : specify the target's IP address
 		-x : File extensions to search for.
 (If you dont speficify the file extension, gobuster will only look for directories) -o : specify output file (still prints to the stdoutput)

+	vhost : virtual host brute-forcing mode (not the same as DNS!)